 In July 1997, EPA's Science Advisory Board (SAB) reviewed and commented on the methodology used in the Risk-Screening Environmental Indicators (RSEI) model developed by EPA.
 In response to one of SAB's comments, EPA sought to improve the estimate of facility stack height used in modeling air emissions of Toxics Release Inventory (TRI) chemicals.
-The sensitivity analysis of the air emission modeling used in the Indicators Model demonstrated that stack height has the greatest impact on predicted concentrations of air pollutants.
-At the time of SAB's review, all stacks in the Indicators Model were assumed to be 10 meters high.
+The sensitivity analysis of the air emission modeling used in the RSEI model demonstrated that stack height has the greatest impact on predicted concentrations of air pollutants.
+At the time of SAB's review, all stacks in the model were assumed to be 10 meters high.
 Also at that time, all exit gas velocities, which represent the second most important variable impacting air emissions modeling, were assumed to be 0.01 m/sec, and stack diameter was assumed to be 1 m.
 As EPA began improving the accuracy of stack height estimates, the Agency determined that it could also readily improve the estimation of exit gas velocities and diameters.
-This Appendix describes the Agency's improvements to the accuracy of the RSEI Model through two types of changes: 1) the incorporation of facility-specific median stack heights and median exit gas velocities where available; and, 2) the estimation of median values for stack heights and exit gas velocities by Standard Industrial Classification (SIC) codes.
-These SIC estimates are assigned to facilities without facility-specific data.
+This Appendix describes the Agency's improvements to the accuracy of the RSEI Model through two types of changes: 1) the incorporation of facility-specific median stack heights and median exit gas velocities where available; and, 2) the estimation of median values for stack heights and exit gas velocities without facility-specific data.